 Overall Rating: 4.7

-Here are the most important things to consider when looking for an automatic knife:
+Here are the most important things to consider when looking for the best automatic knife:

 Before you even think about buying an automatic knife, you must first consider how you will use the knife.